 Construal Level Theory and Decision Making

 CLT has been used extensively to understand consumer behavior and decision making.
-Prior research shows how using the framework provided by CLT the psychological distance and its influence on consumer construal, judgement and behavior can be explained.
-CLT professes that increase in spatial, temporal, hypothetical or social distances increases levels of abstractions for consumers while decision making.(Kim et al., 2009; Trope et al., 2007; Trope & Fishbach, 2000; Trope & Liberman, 2003, 2010; Tsai & McGill, 2011).
+Prior research on CLT shows that how consumers construe a situation and the psychological distance they experience influence their judgement and behavior.
+CLT professes that increase in spatial, temporal, hypothetical or social distances increases levels of abstractions for consumers (Kim et al., 2009; Trope et al., 2007; Trope & Fishbach, 2000; Trope & Liberman, 2003, 2010; Tsai & McGill, 2011).
 A high-level construal is generally abstract and involves superordinate mental representations (Trope & Liberman, 2010) compared to a low level construal that is more concrete and context based.
 There are many ways CLT is used to explain consumer behavior.
 For instance - advertising claims should be congruent with the distance it is viewed from (Dhar et al., 2007).
 Ads seen from a distant place should emphasize on product’s core (high level) features (cleaning effectiveness for detergents) vs ads viewed in store should focus on peripheral (low level) features (price off, deal).
 Hence, when a product is represented by high level, aspects related to its primary features (desirability) is more salient (why do I want to have this product?) and influence decision making.
 While in low construal, the product’s secondary features (feasibility) is more salient (how do I use the product? how do I get it?) and impacts evaluation.

 Studies also show how the fit congruency impact product evaluation.
 If a purchase is planned in the near future (low construal), attribute appeals (feasibility) is more persuasive than benefit appeals and vice versa (Hernandez et al., 2015; Tsai & McGill, 2011).
 Further, (Baskin et al., 2014) posit how feasibility is more relevant for gift receivers and desirability for gift givers.
 Similarly, feasibility is important for self-purchase than purchasing for others (Dhar & Kim, 2007).